prunus77/Techin515-Lab5/README.md

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

+## Analysis

+### Edge-First Approach

+Our implementation uses an edge-first approach with server fallback for uncertain predictions.
+This approach has several implications:

+#### Pros
+- **Connectivity**: Works offline for high-confidence predictions
+- **Latency**: Fast response for well-known gestures
+- **Privacy**: Keeps sensitive data local when possible
+- **Resource Efficiency**: Reduces server load for common cases

+#### Cons
+- **Connectivity**: Still requires server connection for uncertain cases
+- **Latency**: Additional delay when falling back to server
+- **Consistency**: Potential differences between edge and server predictions
+- **Privacy**: Still sends data to server for uncertain cases

+### Mitigation Strategy

+To address the connectivity limitation, we recommend implementing a local prediction cache:
+- Store recent server predictions for similar gestures
+- Use cached predictions when offline
+- Reduce dependency on constant server connectivity
+- Maintain prediction quality without immediate server access